Behind the Music

 by Velvel Pasternak

-For the past six decades, Velvel Pasternak has been at the forefront of bringing the heritage of Jewish music, in all its forms - Hasidic, Israeli, Yiddish, Sephardic, Ladino, Holidays, Liturgical, Cantorial and more to the world.
+For the past six decades, Velvel Pasternak was at the forefront of bringing the heritage of Jewish music, in all its forms - Hasidic, Israeli, Yiddish, Sephardic, Ladino, Holidays, Liturgical, Cantorial and more to the world.
 Behind the Music is a small window into his experiences and knowledge, including stories that will inspire you and make you laugh, fascinating information about well-known Jewish songs, and anecdotes and biographies of individuals who have shaped Jewish music.

 Buy Print Book